open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

     used by default.
   * The attributes to preserve or drop.
 This MUST be defined using at least one, but MAY be defined using multiple, of the following ways.
-If multiple of the following ways are used in an implementation, it is left to the implementation to handle how a user providing more than one value is resolved.
+If multiple of the following ways are used in an implementation, the last one configured by the use MUST take precedence and all others MUST NOT be applied.
 If a user provides no value for the way(s) implemented, all measurement attributes MUST be used (TODO: once the Hint API is available, the default behavior should respect the Hint if it is available).
     * A list of `attribute keys` (optional).
 If provided, the attributes that